Testing Information

 Final Exams

-Final Exams May 16-21
+Final Exams May 15-20, 2026

-We are implementing a new final exam makeup policy this spring.
 To makeup a final exam during the Exam Makeup Block, from 9:40 AM – 11:45 AM on the last day of school, the parent of the student missing the exam must contact the teacher prior to the Exam Makeup Block.
 Upon receiving confirmation of the absence from the parent, the teacher will issue the student a pass to participate in the Exam Makeup Block on the last day of school.
 It will be the student’s responsibility to pick this up from his teacher.

 Students without passes for the Exam Makeup Block will be required to makeup their exam on the first day of summer, Thursday, May 22nd from 8:00 AM-11:00 AM.
 No transportation or meals will be provided on this day.
 This is the last opportunity to makeup exams before the posting of grades.
 Students needing to makeup finals after this date should contact the Brookwood Main Office, 770 972-7642, to arrange a makeup time over the summer.
 Students completing exams over the summer will not have their grades updated until we return to school in the fall.